ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 ![Wav Format](wav_format.png)

 From the "fmt" chunk we had to extract and print certain components to figure out the format of the song data.
-The componets that we used and there settings for our test song, "Again by Fetty Wap" are list below.
+The components and settings that we used for our test song, "Again by Fetty Wap" are listed below.

 **NumChannels** - etermines if it was 1 = Mono or 2 = Stereo. -> Project Settings: 2 = Stereo